 Dr. Daniel Schlagwein is a Senior Lecturer in Information Systems at the UNSW Business School in Sydney.
 He holds PhD and Masters degrees in Information Systems from the University of Cologne.
 He has been a consultant in the ICT industry for companies such as Vodafone.
 He has been a Visiting Professor at the Copenhagen Business School and New York University's Leonard H. Stern School of Business in 2015.

 Daniel research is focused on crowdsourcing, digital work and IT-enabled openness.
 He has published over 30 peer-reviewed papers, including in leading journals such as the Information Systems Journal, the Journal of Information Technology, the Journal of the Association for Information Systems and The Journal of Strategic Information Systems.
 His research has been featured in, for example, Sky News, The Sydney Morning Herald, McKinsey Quarterly and BusinessThink.
-The Association for Information Systems (AIS) Research Ranking 2016, for publications in leading journals 2014–16, ranks him among the 100 most productive researchers of his discipline.
+The Association for Information Systems (AIS) Research Ranking 2017 puts him on rank 68 globally for publications in leading journals 2014–16.
+In 2017, he received best paper of the year awards from the AIS, the ASIS&T and Emerald (IT&P).

 Daniel has been recognised as an excellent teacher with expertise in enabling experiential learning.
 He received the UNSW Vice-Chancellor's Award for Teaching Excellence in 2014.
 The UNSW Business School students granted Daniel their Student Choice Award, also in 2014.
 Several students have continued projects from his courses into startups.